cfriedline/cfriedline.github.com/content/ipython-notebook-with-sun-grid-engine.md

 definite hack, and I'd like to see it implemented as a feature sometime in the future.
 I should probably file a bug...

+__Note__: The previous location for this setting (0.13.x - ?) was here:
+`lib/python2.7/site-packages/IPython/frontend/html/notebook/clustermanager.py`

 #Create scripts to start the job

 I created two scripts to start the notebook process on the cluster.